krutika-ladani/krutika-ladani/README.md

 - 😄 Pronouns: She/her
 - 💥 Superpower: I can turn caffeine to code and bugs to features
 - 🐈 Cat fact: Cats sleep for approximately 70% of their lives
-- ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories.
+- ⚡ Fun fact: Banging your head against a wall for one hour burns 150 calories

 <br>